 - Moving right along, this time, to the adult realm.
 Thus, how many realize that dedicating one’s life to saving lives, chiefly, in the medical arena, can be dangerous to one’s well-being?
 Believe it.

-- And without going into too many personal details, two (male) docs, the first, a familial relation, the second, a significant other, have been stalked online.
-Mind you, they never met, therefore, they haven’t shared their experiences.
-Regardless, BOTH were forced to bring in the police and other private resources as reinforcements.
+- And without going into too many personal details, two (male) docs, the first, a friend, the second, a significant other, have been stalked online and offline.
+BOTH were forced to bring in the police and other private resources as reinforcements.
 Not an insignificant coincidence.
 What is noteworthy is that said stalking is irrespective of where one practices.
 Effectively, one can be a big city or small town doc, it makes no diff.
 Inestimably, the risks are the same.
 Intrinsically, BOTH became “objects” of fixated (female) patients.
 However, their subsequent reactions were polar opposite.
 One, much to his (later) regret, kept his online footprints.
 The other had himself professionally “erased.”

 THANK heavens for the latter’s decision, otherwise, he may not have lived to tell the tale and (eventually) become a significant other.
 And having recently read the entire police/investigative file on said stalker, hair-raising hardly begins to describe it.
 This descriptor is coming from one who has a stronger constitution than most.
 Understood?